Deadline for Letter of Intent: 11:59 pm (Eastern), Tuesday, May 15, 2018

 The Drug Policy Alliance will allocate roughly $750,000 during the 2018-2019 Promoting Policy Change grant cycle.
 Promoting Policy Change is a fund that has a two-tier application process.

 We require a letter of intent to initiate the relationship.
-The deadline for the letter is Tuesday, May 15, 2018 at midnight (Eastern).
+The deadline for the letter is Tuesday, May 15, 2018 at 11:59 pm (Eastern).
 The letter should consist of no more than two pages that include your organization’s name and all contact information; IRS status; a brief description of how your proposal is aligned with DPA’s priorities as described below; your project-based funding request; and the organization’s specific drug policy goals and deliverables during the fiscal year covered.